-Prior to this assignment, Hussain was the vice president of Aeromechanics Technology for Boeing.
-Previously, he led Platform & Networked Systems Technology for BR&T, launched the BR&T-India research center in Bangalore and directed Boeing Defense, Space, & Security Flight Engineering.
+Before his BR&T assignment, Hussain was the vice president of Aeromechanics Technology for Boeing.
+Previously, he led Platform & Networked Systems Technology for BR&T; launched the BR&T-India research center in Bangalore; and directed Boeing Defense, Space, & Security Flight Engineering.
 He is a Fellow of the American Institute of Aeronautics and Astronautics and joined the company as a Howard Hughes Doctoral Fellow in 1990.
 He holds nine patents in technology areas including extreme environment composites, structural health prognostics, edge computing and autonomy.

-Hussain earned a Bachelor of Science degree from Rensselaer Polytechnic Institute and a Master of Science degree and a Doctor of Philosophy degree from Stanford University, all in mechanical engineering.
-He also completed a master’s degree in business administration from the Wharton School, University of Pennsylvania.
+Hussain earned a Bachelor of Science from Rensselaer Polytechnic Institute and a Master of Science and a Doctor of Philosophy from Stanford University, all in mechanical engineering.
+He also completed a Master of Business Administration from the Wharton School of the University of Pennsylvania.